Ellipsoul/self-portfolio/README.md

 Deployed at: [https://aronteh.com/](https://aronteh.com/)

-A selection of my favourite personal projects I have completed since I started my coding journey back in June 2020
+A collection of my personal projects I have completed since I started my coding journey back in June 2020

 Links to my GitHub, LinkedIn and resume are available in the top bar